 Matthew F Fisher (B. 1976, Boston, MA) is an artist living and working in New York.
-He will have a physical solo exhibition with Taymour Grahne Projects in March 2022.
+His latest physical solo show with Taymour Grahne Projects opened on April 2, 2022.

 Matthew's works are included in public and corporate collections, such as the New York City Department of Eduction - Public Art for Public Schools, Fidelity Investments (Boston, MA); the Pennsylvania Academy of Fine Arts (Philadelphia, PA) and Dogfish Brewery (Milton, DE) collections.

 He has shown nationally and internationally, with solo exhibitions at Ochi Projects (LA); SHRINE (New York, NY); Taymour Grahne Projects (London); Johansson Projects (Oakland, CA); Over Under Room (Brooklyn, NY); and Taymour Grahne Gallery (New York, NY) among others.
 His work has been included in exhibitions at the SEASON (Seattle, WA); Colombus State University (Columbus, GA); The Hole (New York, NY); Rowe Gallery (St Augustin, FL); and international venues including the Dot Project (London) and Groeflin Maag Galerie (Basel, Switzerland).

 He is a recipient of the Pollock Kranser Foundation grant, the painting fellowship from the New York Foundation for the Arts and a full fellowship from the Vermont Studio Center (Johnson, VT).
 Matthew received a BFA from Columbus College of Art and Design (1998) and an MFA from Virginia Commonwealth University (2000).
 He has completed one artist residency in Pasaquan (Buena Vista, GA) and two in Yaddo (Saratoga Springs, NY).
 He also participated at the Millay Colony for the Arts taking place in Austerlitz, NY.